CharlesPikachu/imagedl/README.md

 ]
 ```

 Then you can also call the image downloading function to download the images found by the search.
-The code is as follows:
+The code is as follows,

 ```python
 from imagedl import imagedl